Kristina01111000/WordPressTheme/README.md

 	-> in peepso logo height has to be in px, not %
 	-> he uses inmotion web hosting
 		- can't get the auto updates to work for some odd reason
+		- some work now, checking them all,
+			- pmp works

 To Do: